yshaikh06/Build-Anything/README.md

 What are we building? **A user input form with an n8n backend**

 It is important to know what a workflow even is.
 A workflow is a model that completes a certain task(s) through building blocks called nodes.
-The model automoates these tasks through these nodes that are built off of eachother.
-For example, in our case, we will provide some inputs, search based on those inputs, and output something all from inputing three parameters.
+The model automates these tasks through these nodes that are built off of each other.
+For example, in our case, we will provide some inputs, search based on those inputs, and output something all from entering three parameters.
 Think of this as a linear model, Input -> Doing something with the input -> Output.
 These models can be as long or as short as the task requires them to be, for our purposes, reference the model below to see the ideal representation!

 ![Entire Workflow](assets/entire_workflow.png)